vivienherq/cs3219-ay2425s1-project-g37/docs/index.md

 The second type is expected errors.
 These occur when users make a mistake.
 For example: email already used by someone else, performing actions without logging in.
 In this scenario, it's not a code bug and we will give the user a friendly error message telling them what went wrong.
 These errors are 4xx errors ("user messed up" errors).

-`ExpectedError` and `elysiaHandleErrorPlugin` are written to handle user errors.
-Whenever such an error occurs, we provide `ExpectedError` with a user-friendly message and a status code, after which `elysiaHandleErrorPlugin` will handle it and return the correct message and status code to the user.
+`ExpectedError` can be used in the backend microservices to handle the second type.
+Whenever such an error occurs, we provide `ExpectedError` with a user-friendly message and a status code, after which `elysiaFormatResponsePlugin` (see below) will handle it and return the correct message and status code to the user.
 Please use `http-status-codes` to make the code more readable.

 ```tsx
 import { ExpectedError } from "@peerprep/utils";